bkazemi/shakar/docs/shakar-design-notes.md

   using openFile(p) bind f:
     (tmp := f).write(data)
   ```
-- `using` is not subjectful.
-It does not create or retarget the anchor.
-- Inside the block, `.` is whatever an enclosing binder set.
-If no binder is active, a free `.` is an error.

 4) **Exit** (always runs, even on error or `return`):
    - If `r.using_exit(err?)` exists, call it with an error value if the block threw, or with no arg if it did not.